nashville-software-school/client-side-mastery/projects/tier-1/modern-farm/chapters/MF_SOWING.md

 # Sowing the Field With Your Tractor

-## Setup

-Have a terminal window open and change directory to `~/workspace/modern-farm`.

-Run `npm run test` to start the automated testing task.

 ## Sowing Instructions

 1. Create a `scripts/tractor.js` module.
 1. In this module, define and export a `plantSeeds` function.
 1. The function must accept the year's planting plan as input _(i.e. it must define a parameter)_.
 1. The plan is an array.
-It contains 4 arrays representing the rows in the field to be plants.
+It contains 3 arrays representing the rows in the field to be plants.
 Figure out how to iterate both the parent array and the child arrays.
     ```js
     // Example growing plan.
 Actual plan is bigger.
     [